Updated December 18, 2022.

 I walked the parade route for the Chinese New Year Parade to see what the best viewing spots would be and here's what I found.

 The parade starts at Second and Market Streets, downtown and works its way past Union Square, goes down Kearny Street, and ends up in Chinatown at Kearny and Washington.

-As I went along the route, I looked for spots on the second floor or above that would make for better views above the heads of the crowd.
+As I went along the route, I looked for good places to stand, and also for spots on the second floor or above: basically, any position that would make for better views above the heads of the crowd.

 The parade begins at Second and Market.

 At 3rd and Market, it veers onto Geary St. Down Geary a couple of blocks, to Union Square.